IMT2282 Operating systems

 - No re-sit examination – projects and exam are closely connected and related

-- New project(s) at next course dates
+- New project(s) and new exam(s) at next course dates

 Articles and book chapters.
 Specifics to be announced at course start.